Elliot Moore, Music Director

 Born in Alaska, Elliot Moore received his Doctor of Musical Arts degree from the University of Michigan, where he had been a recipient of the Helen Wu Graduate Conducting Fellowship.
 He began his conducting studies at the Conductors Retreat at Medomak with Kenneth Kiesler and was subsequently invited to be his assistant at the Manhattan School of Music, a position he held for two years.

-Off the podium, Elliot Moore has a keen interest in languages, is a certified Feldenkrais practitioner and is an award-winning cellist, who has performed in France, Germany, Italy, Switzerland, Brazil and the U.S. Moore and his wife, Dr. Pauline Cichon, a noted physician, will make their home in Colorado. www.elliotmoore.com
+Off the podium, Elliot Moore has a keen interest in languages and is an award-winning cellist who has performed in France, Germany, Italy, Switzerland, Brazil and the U.S. Moore and his wife, Dr. Pauline Cichon, a noted physician, make their home in Colorado. www.elliotmoore.com

 “Elliot Moore has a remarkably keen ear, excellent theoretical and analytical skills, and very clear and expressive technique.
 Here is a serious musician, who creates synergy among musicians, and places the music at the highest priority.
 There is no personal aggrandizement.
 Instead there is an authentic and genuine quality in who he is and what he does.
 How remarkably welcome these qualities are!”

 ~Kenneth Kiesler, professor of conducting & director of orchestras, University of Michigan